-Should I Worry About Ingredients in My Vaccines?
+Should I Worry About Ingredients In My Vaccines?

 Emma Yasinski

-Emma Yasinski Staff Writer
+Emma Yasinski Senior Reporter

 You may read the ingredients in your food.
 You might scan the ingredients of your medications.
 But, do you know what is in your vaccinations?